remix-run/react-router/docs/guides/testing/index.md

+---
-# Testing React Router Apps
+title: Testing React Router Apps
+---

 There are a few different ways to test an application built with React Router.
 We have guides for the following libraries: